nicolay-r/pubmed_articles_iter/README.md

 # Motivation

-Mostly driven by limitations of the existing approaches.
+Mostly driven by limitations of the existing approaches:

-⚠️ **Limitations:**
 1. [`ncbi/pubmed` on Huggingface](https://huggingface.co/datasets/ncbi/pubmed) -- The existing **dropped the support for 2025**
     * The [`pubmed.py`](https://huggingface.co/datasets/ncbi/pubmed/blob/main/pubmed.py) is based on `datasets` data fetcher.
     * This implementation requires to **construct train split** to skim through the whole data before start using it.